Meet the Spindrift Team

 Owner/Project Manager, Principal Archaeologist & QC Officer

 Ms. Arleen Garcia-Herbst serves as the Owner/Project Manager & Principal Archaeologist for Spindrift Archaeological Consulting, responsible for cultural resources services required for compliance with Section 106 of the National Historic Preservation Act (NHPA), National Environmental Policy Act (NEPA)and California Environmental Quality Act (CEQA).
-She is a Registered Professional Archaeologist (No. 15860) with more than 12 years of cultural and natural resources management experience.
-She exceeds the Secretary of the Interior’s Professional Qualifications Standards for prehistoric and historical archaeologist.
-She received her B.A. from the University of Arizona (1996), and completed her M.A. at the University of California, Santa Barbara (2000).
-She is advanced to candidacy (C.Phil., 2006) and working on completing her Ph.D. thesis at UCSB.
+She is a Registered Professional Archaeologist (No. 15860) with more than 15 years of cultural and natural resources management experience.
 Her technical areas of expertise include Section 106 compliance and consultation, cultural resources law, preparation of agency agreement documents (Programmatic Agreements and Memoranda of Agreement), prehistoric and historical archaeology, lithic debitage analysis, and raw material sourcing (list of publications).
 She is well versed in impact assessment and development of mitigation measures for CEQA and Section 106 projects.
 She also has professional expertise in cultural resources, natural resources, air quality, water quality, hazardous material, hazardous and universal waste, aboveground and underground storage tanks, and special programs (polychlorinated biphenyls, asbestos, and lead-based paint).